Unincorporated area: United States

 Most states have granted some form of home rule, so that county commissions (or boards or councils) have the same powers in these areas as city councils or town councils have in their respective incorporated areas.
-Some states, instead, put these powers in the hands of townships, which are minor civil divisions of each county, and are called "towns" in some states.
+Some states instead put these powers in the hands of townships, which are minor civil divisions of each county and are called "towns" in some states.

-Due to differences in state laws regarding the incorporation of communities, a great variation exists in the distribution and nature of unincorporated areas.
+Differences in state laws regarding the incorporation of communities leads to a great variation in the distribution and nature of unincorporated areas.
 Unincorporated regions are essentially nonexistent in eight of the northeastern states.
 All of the land in New Jersey, Connecticut, Massachusetts, New York, and Rhode Island, and nearly all of the land in New Hampshire, Pennsylvania, and Vermont, is part of an incorporated area of some type.
 In these areas, types (and official names) of local government entities can vary.
 In New England (which includes five of those eight states, plus the less fully incorporated state of Maine), local municipalities are known as towns or cities, and most towns are administered by a form of direct democracy, such as the open town meeting or representative town meeting.
 Larger towns in New England may be incorporated as cities, with some form of mayor-council government.
 In New Jersey, multiple types exist, as well, such as city, township, town, borough, or village, but these differences are in the structure of the legislative branches, not in the powers or functions of the entities themselves.

 On the opposite end of the spectrum is the Virginia "strong county" model.
-Virginia and other states with this model, such as Alabama, Maryland, and Tennessee, set strict requirements on incorporation or grant counties broad powers that in other states are carried out by cities, creating a disincentive to incorporate, and thus have large, urbanized areas which have no municipal government below the county level.
+Virginia and other states with this model, such as Alabama, Maryland, and Tennessee, set strict requirements on incorporation or grant counties broad powers that in other states are carried out by cities, creating a disincentive to incorporate, and thus have large urbanized areas which have no municipal government below the county level.